docker/docs/desktop/hardened-desktop/enhanced-container-isolation/how-eci-works.md

 >Note
 >
->Enhance Container Isolation is currently in [Early Access](../../../release-lifecycle.md#early-access-ea) and available to Docker Business customers only.
+>Enhance Container Isolation is available to Docker Business customers only.

 Enhanced Container Isolation takes advantage of the recent integration of Sysbox, the secure container runtime created by [Nestybox](https://www.nestybox.com/).